Pin It!

 Instructions

-1. Preheat the oven to 350° F. Melt the butter in a microwave-safe bowl for 30-45 seconds.
-Allow to cool for a few minutes.
+1. Preheat the oven to 350° F. Line a large cookie sheet with parchment paper or a silicone baking mat.
+Melt and cool the butter for a few minutes.
 Combine the melted butter with the brown and granulated sugar.
-Beat on medium speed until well combined, 2-3 minutes.
+Beat on medium speed until well combined.
+Next, add the egg and vanilla extract and continue beating until well incorporated.

-3. In a separate bowl, combine the flour, cocoa powder, salt and baking soda.
-Stir to combine and slowly add the dry ingredients into the dough, mixing on low speed until dough starts to form.
+2. Combine the flour, cocoa powder, salt, and baking soda in a separate bowl.
+Stir to combine add the dry ingredients into the dough, mixing on low speed until the dough starts to form.
+Before the dough thickens, add the chocolate chips and finish mixing with a spatula.

-6. Bake for 9-11 minutes.
-The center of the cookies should be slightly under baked but not too gooey.
+3. Scoop the dough using a large cookie scoop and place on a baking sheet, 2 inches apart.
+Sprinkle with flaky sea salt.
+Bake for 9-11 minutes.
+The center of the cookies should be slightly under-baked but not too gooey.
 Allow to cool on the baking sheet for 10 minutes before transferring to a wire rack to cool.

 Notes